-- The parade takes more than an hour to pass by; consider bringing a camping chair or blanket to sit on – but please be courteous of others and don’t block the sidewalk or park yourself in front of another family.
+- The parade takes about an hour to pass by; consider bringing a camping chair or blanket to sit on – but please be courteous of others and don’t block the sidewalk or park yourself in front of another family.
 Chairs with carrying straps are a must for us!

 - Bring snacks & drinks, including something warm in a thermos.
 (You might want to bring two; one for the kids with a little less steam to it!)